kovpas/PMDatePicker/README.md

 PMDatePicker
 ============

-This componenit is supposed to be a fully customizable drop-in replacement for UIDatePicker.
-At the moment it supports only 2 of 4 UIDatePicker modes:
+This componenit is supposed to be a customizable drop-in replacement for UIDatePicker.
+At the moment `PMDatePicker` supports 2 of 4 UIDatePicker modes:

 - ~~`UIDatePickerModeTime`~~
 - ~~`UIDatePickerModeDate`~~